Nursing & Health Care Management Coordinated Dual Degree

 The health sciences are one of the true growth areas of the 21st century economy, and their management and delivery are critical to the care of millions worldwide.
 Health care providers operate at the edge of profitability, and the managerial skills necessary to remain successful have become vital to the survival of any medical organization.

 The Coordinated Dual-Degree Program in Nursing and Health Care Management produces leaders in health care and business environments.
 Graduates are prepared for clinical practice and patient care management in hospitals, community settings, and group practice sites, as well as for positions as business and policy analysts and managers in pharmaceuticals, consulting, insurance, health care systems, nonprofits, and government.

-To initiate an application students must complete Penn’s Application for Undergraduate Admissions.
-Students can apply to the NHCM program when they submit their application for freshman admissions by selecting NHCM in the Penn Academics section “Primary School/Program to Which You Are Applying.”
+To initiate an application, students must complete Penn’s Application for Undergraduate Admissions.
+Students can apply to the NHCM program when they submit their application for first-year admissions by selecting NHCM in the Penn Academics section “Primary School/Program to Which You Are Applying.”
 In addition to the Penn Writing Supplement the NHCM Supplemental Essay is required.
 The 2016-2017 NHCM essay requires applications to “Discuss your interest in nursing and health care management.
 How might Penn’s coordinated dual degree program in nursing and business help you meet your goals.”